huggingface/pytorch-image-models/docs/models/res2next.md

-# Summary
+# Res2NeXt

-**Res2Net** is an image model that employs a variation on [ResNeXt](https://paperswithcode.com/method/resnext) bottleneck residual blocks.
+**Res2NeXt** is an image model that employs a variation on [ResNeXt](https://paperswithcode.com/method/resnext) bottleneck residual blocks.
 The motivation is to be able to represent features at multiple scales.
 This is achieved through a novel building block for CNNs that constructs hierarchical residual-like connections within one single residual block.
 This represents multi-scale features at a granular level and increases the range of receptive fields for each network layer.

 ## How do I use this model on an image?
 To load a pretrained model: